tsuyoshicho/action-mypy/README.md

     description: 'Tool name to use for reviewdog reporter'
     default: 'mypy'
   ignore_note:
+    description: |
+      Ignore note entry.
-    description: 'Ignore note entry. mypy report some error with optional note entry.
-This option is workaround.'
+      mypy report some error with optional note entry.
+      This option is workaround.
     default: 'false'
 ```